 The Group offers competitive salary and benefits as well as a career ladder for employees, so as to attract talents.
 The Group has established the remuneration management system and determines employees' remuneration with reference to their educational background, experience, job duties, professional skills and technical abilities, as well as the salary level for similar job positions in the industry.
+Guangzhou Weaving has developed the employee performance appraisal form, which is separated into two sections: self-evaluation and evaluator evaluation.
+On one hand, employees can improve their self-cognition and enhance their self-management ability through self-evaluation; on the other hand, evaluator evaluation can promote communication and feedback between the two sides based on the difference between self-evaluation and evaluator evaluation.
 We also adopted a share option scheme on 23 September 2015, under which employees of the Group that are, based on management's evaluation of their individual performance, eligible will be considered for granting share options as incentives.